Cloumy074/Vanier_420-SF3-RE_F25_Team-Project/docs/delivrable04/description.md

 # Changes made to the proposal
-1. Added the traveling wave equation (`Acos(kx - wt + \delta)`) to the bief description of the application, and added one mathematical relationship (the one for wavelength).
+1. Added the traveling wave equation (`Acos(kx - wt + \delta)`) to the brief description of the application, and added one mathematical relationship (the one for wavelength).
 2. Added a `reset` button to the sample interface
 3. Modified the cover page such that course name and title starts, then follows the project name and details